-A new spin on old classic
+A new spin on old classics

 Roald Dahl is set to be reinvented after Netflix bought the rights to the author’s books from his family.
 The deal builds on a previous arrangement in which the media giant was permitted to make animated programmes based on some of Dahl’s work.